FREEPHONE 0330 058 1579

 We have written a more in-depth guide to the alternatives to equity release here.

-If you are seeking equity release as a tool to combat the cost of living or repay an existing mortgage, then it might be better to seek out debt counselling and budget management advice.
+If you are seeking equity release as a tool to combat the cost of living or repay an existing mortgage, then it might be better to seek out debt counseling and budget management advice.
 We’ve written a guide on this topic here.
-Some organisations you can reach out to include the Society of Later Life Advisers, National Debtline, Money Advice Trust and Turn2us.

 Advisors are trained by organisations such as the Financial Vulnerability Taskforce (FVT) to spot the signs of financial difficulty and to advise their clients accordingly.